yosp313/Quill/Readme.md

 ### Hussein Amr:
 - [x] Create a Servlet to handle the `/register` route
 - [x] Create a Servlet to handle the `/login` route
+- [] Update the user's password and username
 - [] Delete Account

 ### Youssef Amr: